Call for Participation

 • Promote research in topics related to geospatial cyberinfrastructure (CI)/CyberGIS, such as high performance/distributed computing, spatial analysis, geospatial data management, processing, mapping, visualization, analysis and mining, spatial web and mobile services, etc.

 • Encourage spatial thinking and the development of geospatial CI/CyberGIS in colleges and universities.

 • Inspire curiosity about geographic patterns, spatial computing, and CI for students, researchers, and the broader public.

-The awards will be determined immediately following the special presentation session.
+The awards will be determined immediately following the special presentation session (panel).
+Cash prizes will be offered.
 The results of the competition will be published in the AAG Newsletter and the CISG newsletter, as well as on the specialty group’s web page and social media outlets.
 The awards committee reserves the right to not offer such prizes if the papers are not of sufficiently high quality.

 1. Each participant needs to submit an abstract through the AAG conference submission system.
 Finalists should submit an extended abstract (2,500 words limit).
 Other supplementary materials, such as a URL to a live website, can also be included in the submission.